FedML-AI/FedML/python/fedml/cli/scheduler/README.md

 And then you may bind your FedML account to your payment account.
 Once your GPU device is scheduled to run any computing work load,

-you will get some rewards from the GPU consumer with the `fedml launch job` CLI.
+you will get some rewards from the GPU consumer with the `fedml launch` CLI.